yotaKawashima/modified_PURE/README.md

 ## Description

-This repository is a fork of [original PURE](https://github.com/maxdreyer/PURE).
+This repository is a fork of the [original PURE](https://github.com/maxdreyer/PURE).

 ### Abstract